Queen Victoria: English Inspiration From Across the Pond and Susan Walker Morse: Clio in the Communication Age

 By the late 1820s, portraiture had emerged from strictly private commissions to a commercial profession with opportunities for grand public displays.
 The establishment of the Pennsylvania Academy of the Fine Arts in Philadelphia and the National Academy of Design in New York gave artists venues for display, critique, and business, even while the traditional practices of conveying character, personality, beauty, and more remained.

 When Thomas Sully received a commission to paint the young Queen Victoria for a Philadelphia boardroom in 1838, he jumped on the next boat with his daughter as his companion for the journey.
-His ingenious and unorthodox rendition of a state portrait features the 18-year-old queen’s literal and physical ascendance in a stair-climbing post that emphasizes her femininity and strength.
+His ingenious and unorthodox rendition of a state portrait features the 18-year-old queen’s literal and physical ascendance in a stair-climbing pose that emphasizes her femininity and strength.

 At about the same time, Samuel F. B. Morse, inventor of the eponymous code, posed his beautiful daughter, Susan Walker, as an allegory of the creative process and the frustrations of art.
 Posed on the balcony of an Italian villa in a satin dress gazing to the heavens while holding a pencil poised over a blank sketchbook, she personifies the lavishness and futility of art.
 This was a personal sentiment for Morse.
 His interest in the new medium of photography revealed to him that the world would soon change for portrait painters worldwide.